luisdiss/compiler/README.md

 The `raw_state_table` is implemented as a nested dictionary in `raw_state_table.py` allowing it to be accessed with meaninful names in constant time on average.
 This results in a data structure that is readable and efficient.
 Rather than hardcoding the transition classes at each state, I use a separate dictionary, `transition_classes`, to encapsulate them.
 The values of of the transition classes are implemented as strings for fast iteration.
 An Enum is used for the transition class keys to encapsulate key definitions which increases maintainability and reduces errors from mispelled/invalid keys.
 The `lexer` code is designed to be as clean as possible and lives in `lexer.py`.
 It loops through all characters in the input following the transitions defined in the state table.
 I used the `.get` method to look up the next state, which returns gracefully if there is no transition in the current state matching the current character.
 If it transitions to another state, it tries to access the the type of token accepeted at this state.
 If this state is not accepting, `.get` returns None and it loops.
 This process continues until there are no transitions left to make.
 If we have encoutered an accepting state, we create and store the token and reset the state variables to process the rest of the input.

 ## Parser
-The parser takes a sequence of tokens from the lexer determines whether it is a well formed program and outputs a syntax tree.
+The parser takes a sequence of tokens from the lexer, determines whether it is a well formed program and outputs a syntax tree.
 I opted for a parsing architecture which is designed to parse a particular class of grammars called LL(1).
 This choice was made because LL(1) parsers are as fast as practical alternatives such as LALR(1) and LR(1) but are simpler to implement by hand.
 The tradeoff is that LL(1) grammars are more restrictive than other classes of grammars because they must be free of left recursion, be fully left factored and have no first/follow conflicts.
 Building a grammar appropriate for a LL(1) parser requires a careful and iterative design process, and the grammar may be less expressive than one may hope for a modern programming language.

 ### Building a Grammar
 Building the parser starts with a general description of how a valid program can be structured.
 This description is called a grammar.
 After some iteration I produced the grammar below, which is almost LL(1) except for the ambiguity detailed in the comment above the ExprRest production.
 This ambiguity is resolved in the parse table construction below so that an LL(1) parsing algorithm can still be employed.